Edo period: Education

 The first shogun Ieyasu set up Confucian academies in his shinpan domains and other daimyos followed suit in their own domains, establishing what's known as han schools (藩校, hankō).
 Within a generation, almost all samurai were literate, as their careers often required knowledge of literary arts.
-These academies were staffed mostly with other samurai, along with some buddhist and shinto clergymen who were also learned in Neo-Confucianism and the works of Zhu Xi.
+These academies were staffed mostly with other samurai, along with some buddhist and shinto clergymen who were also learned in Neo-Confucianism and the works of Zhu Xi.When the clergy of Shinto religion were alive, samurai, Buddhist monks were also there.
 Beyond kanji (Chinese characters), the Confucian classics, calligraphy, basic arithmetics, and etiquette, the samurai also learned various martial arts and military skills in schools.

 The chōnin (urban merchants and artisans) patronized neighborhood schools called terakoya (寺子屋, "temple schools").
 Despite being located in temples, the terakoya curriculum consisted of basic literacy and arithmetic, instead of literary arts or philosophy.
 High rates of urban literacy in Edo contributed to the prevalence of novels and other literary forms.
 In urban areas, children were often taught by masterless samurai, while in rural areas priests from Buddhist temples or Shinto shrines often did the teaching.
 Unlike in the cities, in rural Japan, only children of prominent farmers would receive education.